JamieBort/Portfolio-Website/README.md

   - [ ] n.
 Do I need a copyright in the footer?
 What do I need down there?.

   - [ ] o.
 Address the spacing around the Medium and Currently Reading buttons relative to the three above it.
 Diminish it.

+  - [ ] o.
+The text "Let's connect.
+He would love to here from you.", "What's currently preoccupying him." and "What he is currently reading." is too small.

 - [ ] 9.
 Then build it for tablet users.